 Omega 3s play an important role in cell function, so their benefits to health are widespread.
 One of the most powerful benefits of omega 3s to the body is their ability to reduce inflammation, which is linked to a range of diseases, from cardiovascular disease to cancer.
 Science shows the protections and benefits of omega 3s include:

 - Heart health.
 Omega 3s reduce blood pressure and heart rate, guard against arrhythmias, lower triglycerides, reduce inflammation, raise levels of the “good” cholesterol HDL, and keep arteries free from developing plaque leading to arteriosclerosis.

 - Cancer protection.
 Studies have shown a lower risk for some cancers—including colon, breast, and prostate—in people who consume greater amounts of omega 3s.

 - Autoimmune conditions.
-Higher consumption of omega 3s may reduce risks of developing autoimmune diseases later in life.
+Higher consumption of omega-3s may reduce the risks of developing autoimmune diseases later in life.
 These fatty acids have been shown effective in treating autoimmune conditions including rheumatoid arthritis, Crohn’s disease, lupus, and others.

 - Sleep Quality.
 Lack of sleep may lead to serious health conditions.
 Having a good sleeping routine and quality can be based on a healthy diet.
-A diet rich in Omega-3 can increase levels of Melatonin – a hormone like substance that puts your body at resting mode – and DHA.
-DHA reduces the risks and symptoms of sleep apneas.
+A diet rich in Omega-3 can increase levels of Melatonin – a hormone-like substance that puts your body at resting mode – and DHA.
+DHA reduces the risks and symptoms of sleep apnea.